EliotHyenne/Microbit-Draw/README.md

 Fun Python program for the Micro:Bit alowing the user to draw by using the built-in accelerometer and LED screen.

 **How to install**:
-- Download and drag the Microbit_Draw.hex file to your Micro:Bit folder on your computer.
+- Download and drag the `Microbit-Draw.hex` file to your Micro:Bit folder on your computer.

 **Controls**:
 - Use the accelerometer to move the LED 'cursor' on the Micro:Bit around.